Cincinnati Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in Cincinnati

-For about one-tenth of winter days, Cincinnati has at least an inch of snow on the ground.
+For just a small fraction of winter days, Cincinnati has at least an inch of snow on the ground.

-The city averages two days a year when the snow depth builds to five inches or more.
+The city averages three or four days a year when the snow depth builds to five inches or more deep.
 In most years though, the snowpack never accumulates over ten inches.